Abrasive Wheels Training for Engineers and Fitters in Ireland.

 All engineers and fitters in Ireland must hold a valid Safe Pass card to work on construction sites.
 Safe Pass training includes basic Abrasive Wheels awareness, but this is often insufficient for the demands of actual construction work.

-Our Abrasive Wheels Training complements Safe Pass by providing more detailed instruction on wheel breakage prevention techniques, risk assessment, and injury prevention.
+Our Abrasive Wheels Training complements Safe Pass by providing more detailed instruction on safe abrasive wheel techniques, risk assessment, and injury prevention.
 Many construction employers require workers to hold both qualifications.

 Unlike Safe Pass, which must be renewed every four years through classroom attendance, our Abrasive Wheels Course can be completed entirely online, making it convenient for busy engineers and fitters to fit training around their work schedules.